-- 1. Know Logarithms and Antilogarithms, integration, mole concept, atomic weight, molecular weight and equivalent weight - 2.
-Can understand Bohr's atomic model, concept of shells, subshells and orbitals, types of catalyst, Application of catalysis - 3.
-Gain the knowledge of Periodicity, General properties of atoms, Ionisation energy, Electron affinity. - 4.
-Understand the knowledge of occourance and different methods of isolation of elements.
+- 1. Gain the knowledge of Logarithms and Antilogarithms, integration, mole concept, atomic weight, molecular weight and equivalent weight. - 2.
+Understand Bohr's atomic model, concept of shells, sub shells and orbitals, dual nature of electron. - 3.
+Achieve the knowledge of Periodicity, Fundamental properties of atoms, Ionisation energy, Electron affinity and Electronegativity. - 4.
+Familiarize with allotropes of carbon.